ken-okabe/vanfs/README-whatisNull.md

 Since *VS Code users can close all tabs in the editor,*   `vscode.window.activeTextEditor`  might become  `undefined` .

-The situation with  `vscode.window.activeTextEditor`  becoming  `undefined` is analogous to having  **an empty cell in a spreadsheet** .
+The situation with  `vscode.window.activeTextEditor`  becoming  `undefined` is similar to having  **an empty cell in a spreadsheet** .
 Both represent the absence of a value we might expect to be present.

 ![image](https://raw.githubusercontent.com/ken-okabe/web-images4/main/img_1712816212511.png)